opea-project/GenAIExamples/CodeGen/kubernetes/manifests/README.md

 Open another terminal and run the following command to verify the service if working:

 > Note that it may take a couple of minutes for the service to be ready.
 If the `curl` command below fails, you
-> can check the logs of the codegen-tgi pod to see it's status or check for errors.
+> can check the logs of the codegen-tgi pod to see its status or check for errors.

 ```
 kubectl get pods